UC Davis Children's Hospital

 Pediatric hospitalists are available 24/7 in-house on the wards to teach residents

 The Newborn Nursery averages 200 admissions per month and provides residents with an opportunity to manage the common problems of normal newborns.
 General pediatric faculty with expertise in newborn care, development, psychosocial assessments and nutrition provide supervision.
 The curriculum includes didactic sessions, case conferences, assigned readings and daily rounds with the faculty attending.
 First year residents spend four weeks in the NNN and then may return for an additional four weeks in the PG-3 year in a supervisory role.

 Neonatal Intensive Care Unit (NICU)

-The UC Davis Children’s Hospital 49-bed Neonatal Intensive Care Unit (NICU) is the Level III nursery for the Sacramento region and cares for infants from throughout Northern California.
+The UC Davis Children’s Hospital 49-bed Neonatal Intensive Care Unit (NICU) is the region's only nationally ranked Level 4 nursery, and cares for infants from throughout Northern California.
 The NICU averages more than 500 admissions per year.
 In the NICU, residents have the opportunity to care for critically ill neonates under the close supervision of NICU attendings and fellows.
 Residents spend four weeks in the NICU in each year of training.